Montana Roja Medano facts, history and legends

-The red mountain Montana Roja was respected by the Tenerife's former natives the Guanche.
-They looked up in awe to its height just like they did with the much higher Mount Teide.
+The red mountain Montaña Roja was respected by the Tenerife's former natives the Guanches.
+They looked up in awe to its height just like they did with the much taller Mount Teide.

 Nothing is known about pyramids in its vicinity, though.

-How big is this red volcano of el Medano by the sea?
+More about the red volcano of the region el Medano by the sea

-Goats and pigs were not taken by the neolithic people of Tenerife to graze on the red rocks.
+Goats and pigs were not taken to graze on the red rocks by the Neolithic people of Tenerife .

 Religious cults and witches

-Perhaps witches of that indigenous people held their coven by Playa La Tejita.
-It is very possible that they bathed in the ocean under a full moon, as happened by Playa de las Teresitas by San Andres.
+Perhaps witches of that indigenous people held their coven by relatively calm Playa La Tejita.
+It is very possible that they bathed in the ocean under a full moon, as happened by the beach of las Teresitas by San Andres.

 Beñesmer games at Montana Roja